quilan1/ffxiv-crafting/README.md

 To access the webpage, simply navigate on your browser to:
 [http://localhost](http://localhost).

-As an example of usage, where the 'Filters:' dropdown sits, choose 'Level 90 Crafting Mats' as an example, and click 'Refresh'.
-This should, after a brief communication, fill the table with crafting information.
+As an example of usage, where the 'Examples:' dropdown sits, choose 'Level 90 Crafting Mats' as an example, and click 'Fetch'.
+This should, after a brief communication with Universalis, fill the table with crafting information.

 ## Project Organization